IvanProdaiko94/UCU-scala-final-project/readme.md

 #### Windows

-   On Windows, make sure you configure aws-cli before running staging_configure.cmd
+   On Windows, make sure you configure aws-cli (`aws configure`) before running `staging_configure.cmd`

-   Scripts provided to you were mostly tested on Unix environment - please reach to the teacher if you face any problems.
+   Scripts provided to you were mostly tested on Unix environment - please contact the teacher if you face any problems.

 #### Hints

-   When debugging `ecs-cli compose` outputs with --debug you may find useful piping through
+   When debugging `ecs-cli compose` task create outputs with --debug you may find useful piping through

    ```
    ... | awk '{gsub(/\\n/,"\n")}1'